CumulusNetworks/docs/content/cumulus-netq-47/More-Documents/NetQ-CLI-Reference-Manual/show.md

 ### Sample Usage

 The following example displays a full chronology of changes for an IP address neighbor.
-If a caret (^) notation appeared, it would indicate that there was no change in this value from the row above.
+A caret (^) notation indicates that the value from the row preceding it has not changed.

 ```
 cumulus@switch:~$ netq show neighbor-history 10.1.10.2